emperor-orbitz/dnar-app/README.md

 # How to Use

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a UI implementation of a Crypto Dashboard.
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts